KestutisRuockus/assignment/README.md

 #### · Clicking on the user details element fetches the current author's photo sets using the [flickr.photosets.getList method](https://www.flickr.com/services/api/flickr.photosets.getList.html)

 #### · The sort functionality for the search method includes an optional argument to sort the data. [flickr.photos.search method, argument - sort](https://www.flickr.com/services/api/flickr.photos.search.html)

+#### · Remove photo immediately from the Favourites list without refreshing the page.